 Tips and strategies to help improve English exam results

-My key message to parents is to EMPOWER your child with CHOICES - that means make them WANT to learn and have PASSION for learning.
+Our key message to parents is to EMPOWER your child with CHOICES - that means make them WANT to learn and have PASSION for learning.
 This is not easy but it can be done easily with a change in attitude.

-I have worked with 4 year olds who can make choices and be responsible.
+We have worked with 4 year olds who can make choices and be responsible.
 It may take a while but it is possible and will fuel their enthusiasm and confidence.

 Practical ways to achieve this:

 - You must do these exercises now.